vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Tal¯ ā

 Tālā is a tiny village in the Bilaspur District, situated a little north of the con fluence of the Maniārī and the Sevnāth rivers; the junction of the latter with the Mahānadī is c.
 50 km downstream.
 The hamlet lies at a distance of 25 km to the west of Malhar as the crow flies.
 Near the village, on the left bank of the Maniārī are two stone temples known under the names Jit.hānī and Devarānī.
-Bajpai suggested that one of these temples was the Jayeśvarabhat.t.āraka Tem ple, which was endowed with the village at the confluence by one Narasiṅgha and King S¯urabala Udīrn ´ . avaira (see above, p.
+Bajpai suggested that one of these temples was the Jayeśvarabhat.t.āraka Tem ple, which was endowed with the village at the confluence by one Narasiṅgha and King Sūrabala Udīrn ´ . avaira (see above, p.
 239).
 76

 At the time of the grant this ‘confluence-hamlet’ (sam. gamagrāmaka) be longed to the southern province (daks.iṇarās.t.ra) of the kingdom of the Pān. ḍavas of Mekalā.
-As we have argued above, this dynasty may have extended its ter ritory to the north of Kosala since the times of S¯urabala’s father, who had ´ married a princess of Kosalā.
+As we have argued above, this dynasty may have extended its ter ritory to the north of Kosala since the times of Sūrabala’s father, who had ´ married a princess of Kosalā.
 This princess, as has been shown, probably came from the Amarārya family, who were petty chiefs in Kosala.
 Their progenitor was Jayabhat.t.āraka.
 In view of the common practice to name temples after their builders, we would venture the hypothesis, that this Jayeśvarabhat.t.āraka Temple was founded by Jayabhat.t.āraka of the Amarāryakula.
-From this it would follow that S¯urabala made a grant to the temple built by either his ma- ´ ternal grandfather or, less likely, his maternal uncle (depending on whether the princess ‘Lokaprakāśā’ was a daughter or (younger) sister of Jayabhat.t.āraka).
+From this it would follow that Sūrabala made a grant to the temple built by either his ma- ´ ternal grandfather or, less likely, his maternal uncle (depending on whether the princess ‘Lokaprakāśā’ was a daughter or (younger) sister of Jayabhat.t.āraka).
 And this would place this temple around 500 ad, according to the dynastic history of Kosala that has been reconstructed above on the basis of epigraph ical testimony.
 Pending new epigraphical discoveries that throw fresh light on this issue, we shall now have a look at the archaeological evidence of the two temples themselves.

 75 In addition to A.M.
 Shastri, Thomas E. Donaldson may be mentioned as an art-historian who has argued in favour of a much later historical framework for the Kosala temples (Hindu Temple Art of Orissa I (1985), 188 ff.).
 One of his main arguments is the dynastic gap or dark period of the region that follows the reign of Mahāśivagupta Bālārjuna.
 Apart from the fact that shifting the whole dynastic and art history with 200 years to fill this gap only results in another gap, beginning at the time that Vākāt.aka and Gupta hegenomy ended (c.
 500 ad), it may be assumed that, after the Pān. ḍuvam. śa, a re-emerged Nala dynasty ruled over parts of Kosala including Rajim, where Vilāsatuṅga reconstructed the Rājīvalocana Temple (EI XXVI, 49–58; cf. Krishna Deva in EITA II.1, 224 f.).